pip-services/pip-services-docs/content/en/python/grpc/services/commandable_grpc_service.md

 Important points

-- Each command is exposed as an invoke method that receives a command name and parameters.
+- Each command is exposed as an Invoke method that receives a command name and parameters.
 - Commandable services require only 3 lines of code to implement a robust external GRPC-based remote interface.